MonicaMMartinezV/AutomatonElvish15/README.md

     print(element)
 ```

 My first approach to the solution was to use an automaton in Prolog, which is also a natural solution.
 Initially, I constructed a DFA model with a total of 4 acceptance states, which, although maintaining complexity at $O(n)$, is suboptimal as it resulted in too many acceptance states.
 Upon redesigning and approaching the problem from a different perspective, I made a second approach to the problem, which only had 2 acceptance states.
 I choosed the second DFA design because it reduced the DFA code.
-Additionally, another approach I took to the problem was to create an equivalent regular expression, which seemed like a valid option considering the $O(n)$ complexity of the automaton.
+Additionally, another approach I took to the problem was to create an equivalent regular expression and a automaton in python, which seemed like a valid option considering the $O(n)$ complexity of the automaton in prolog.
 However; based on the article of geeksforgeeks (GfG, 2023), unlike regular expressions, the DFA provides clear and specific rules for accepting or rejecting specific input strings, with each state and transition representing precise lexical patterns.
 In contrast, logical expressions may be harder to comprehend and maintain, especially for complex strings or languages with ambiguous rules.
 Additionally, the DFA offers efficient string verification through step-by-step analysis with deterministic transitions, ensuring fast and predictable processing, crucial for high-performance applications like large-scale text analysis.

 ## References
 - FasterCapital (2021).
 NFA vs DFA desentranar las diferencias en los modelos de automata finitos. (https://fastercapital.com/es/contenido/NFA-vs--DFA--desentranar-las-diferencias-en-los-modelos-de-automata-finitos.html)